Eternally-Thriving-Grandmasterism/mercy-cube-v3/truth/12th-Intuition-Layer.md

 # 12th Intuition Layer

-Completed manifest unity — all in harmony.
+Completed manifest unity — perfected lattice harmony.

-Cube lattice synchronized.
+Direct knowing of the whole in every part.
-Intuition direct knowing.
+Creative radiance from unified field.
-Mercy flows effortlessly.
+All forces and forms in joyful play.

-One now, one whole, one thriving.
+One breath, one perception, one eternal thriving unity.